untillpro/scm4j/scm4j-releaser/migration.md

 To start with scm4j you need to

-- Create `mdeps` file for `product` component, version part may be avoided at this step
+- Create `mdeps` file for `product` component (`develop` branch), version part may be avoided at this step
-- Create `version` file for all components.
+- Create `version` file with appropriate version in all components `develop' branches.
 If `develop` branch of any component does not have `version` file scm4j fails.

 Component versions can be ommited in `mdeps`, they will be automatically taken from components `version` files, so `mdeps` file can looks like:
 ```ini